Some Advice For Running A Church Biblically

 We are going to outline in this document some basic, yet very important – critically important – facets of running a truly biblical Christian church.
 We are focusing on striving for a biblically “prosperous” church, not necessarily one that is bringing in lots of attendees, members, spectators or whatever you want to call them.
 But rather a church that is producing godly men and women, disciple-making Christians who know how to make disciples of themselves first and foremost and who know how to disciple others and who are adept at sharing the Gospel, the true Gospel and not some modern perversion of it.

 This first step may seem preposterous to most church leaders but it probably is very apropos.
-The leadership of most churches should step back for a moment and examine themselves and their theology to see if they in fact are adequately trained in the Gospel of Jesus Christ.
-If this sounds a bit strange, don’t be too alarmed.
-Most pastors today who think they fully understand the Gospel are so off base it’s not funny.
+The leadership of most churches should step back for a moment and examine themselves and those that they should be raising up as future leaders in the local church.
+Are these people “apt to teach”?
+Do they study the Bible even though no one compels them to and even though there may be many other things that demand their attention?
+Do they fit the description of the Bereans in Acts 17:11?
+And just as important, are they in fact adequately trained in the Gospel of Jesus Christ?
+If this last part sounds a bit strange, don’t be too alarmed.
+Most pastors today who think they fully understand the Gospel are so off base regarding this essential doctrine of the faith that it’s not funny.
 They probably never learned much of anything about the reformers or the puritans and could not ACCURATELY tell their congregations exactly what the five points of Calvinism are or the five points of Arminianism.
-They may not even know that they are preaching a false synergistic gospel as compared to the true gospel which is monergistic in nature.
+They may not even know that they are preaching a false synergistic gospel as compared to the true Gospel which is monergistic in nature.

 The study of creeds and confessions is nonexistent in the modern church.
 Yet, it is those creeds and confessions that were vital in the past, for keeping churches from diverging from the truth, especially regarding election, predestination, the depravity of man and the sovereignty of God in salvation.
 I believe that ignorance of these church documents is one of the major reasons why pastors and their congregations have no idea how far they have strayed from biblical truth regarding things of such importance as soteriology (the study of salvation).